Skip to main content

 • Location: This is a multi-dimensional factor because affordability, insurance benefits, and the possibility of being close to family and friends are vital considerations.
 Determining factors include the availability of treatment centers with options someone needs.
 Country or city living, after-care in someone’s vicinity, and maintaining a continuing relationship with their treatment team if needed, also point to the location.

 • Insurance and cost factors: Last but perhaps the most significant factor in how to pick the right rehab center is how much someone can afford to spend.
-Residential, outpatient, length of stay, additional medical or mental health services, and what insurance allows to prove medical necessity can help with the decision.
+Residential treatment, outpatient, length of stay, additional medical or mental health services, and what insurance allows to prove medical necessity can help with the decision.
 Fortunately, many treatment intake specialists are experienced with funding options.
 The possibilities include Medicaid, Medicare, self-funding, commercial insurance plans, and grants and loans.

-Narrowing Down and Assessing Rehab Centers
+Narrowing Down and Assessing Addiction Rehab Centers

 When determining how to pick the right rehab, one can use the process of elimination to find what centers treat their type of addiction.
 They can also check the list of centers to be sure they hold the proper accreditations.
 The Joint Commission Behavioral Health accreditation is the highest level for mental health and addiction service centers.
 Finally, look into the amenities the center offers.